cperiz/cperiz/README.md

 - 👋 Hi, I’m @cperiz
 - 👀 I’m interested in natural language processing in general.
-Specifically on privacy and federated learning in NLU.
+Specifically privacy and federated learning in NLU.
 - 🌱 I’m currently learning many things
 - 📫 Add me on linkedin @ charith-peris to communicate